mjhilton/jdr-testing-guides/01b - Test Projects.md

 - TestDouble is a mocking library, with ideas quite similar to compiled languages' mocking libraries - doesn't distinguish bewteen stubs/mocks/spies.
 Contains an assertion capability to verify calls happened as expected.
 - Enzyme is a React-focused HTML renderer for testing your React components.
 It provides an assertion syntax specific to testing React rendering.
 - Webdriver-js is a javascript binding to Selenium WebDriver, which gives you APIs to control and read fully-running websites in a variety of browsers
+- PhantomJS is a "headless" browser that provides much faster browser-driving than Selenium, but not 100% true-world
 - Nightwatch.js is combined test runner, and more modern Selenium binding based on the W3C WebDriver API
+- Protractor is a wrapper around PhantomJS that also provides test running and assertions
 - faker.js generates realistic-looking but random data based on categories like firstname, lastname, address, email etc
-- Chance generates type-based random data, and isn't intended to be real-world realistic.
-More of a randomiser.
+- Chance generates type-based random data, and isn't intended to be real-world realistic